dmaier-couchbase/cb-workshop-dev/README.md

 > The VNC Server can be stopped by using the command 'vncserver -kill :1'

-* Use a VNC client to connect to the UI
+* Use a VNC client to connect to the UI (The password is 'couchbase')